The No-Sweat Approach to Caring for Dirty Workout Clothes

 How to Wash Your Dirty Workout Clothes

-4.Pre-Soak in Vinegar Before WashingIf you have issues with your clothes retaining odors even after washing, try soaking them in one part white distilled vinegar and four parts cold water.
-Leave them submerged for 20-30 minutes while the solution does its work.
+4.Pre-Soak in Vinegar Before WashingIf you have issues with your clothes retaining odours even after washing, try soaking them in one part white distilled vinegar and four parts cold water.
+Leave them submerged for 20–30 minutes while the solution does its work.
 The acid in the vinegar will unlock oils, dirt and bacteria from the fabric of your workout clothing, so your washing machine can do a better job of eliminating all the nastiness.

-7.Avoid Fabric Softener and Dryer SheetsFabric softener leaves a residue on your workout clothes that becomes like glue for odor-causing bacteria, especially as it builds up.
+7.Avoid Fabric Softener and Dryer SheetsFabric softener leaves a residue on your workout clothes that becomes like glue for odour-causing bacteria, especially as it builds up.
 This makes it more difficult for water and detergent to get your clothes clean.
 Similarly, dryer sheets can clog up your fabrics, making them more difficult for laundry detergent to penetrate.
 If you want to keep your workout clothes soft against your skin, consider using dryer balls, which gently soften clothes and prevent wrinkles.

 9.Air-Dry if PossibleTo extend the life of your synthetic workout clothing, use the lowest heat setting on your dryer or air-dry your clothes entirely.
-Heat can exacerbate odors, damage the fabric, cause shrinkage or shape alterations, create more static and weaken the power of elastic.
-You can go ahead and put cotton clothing in the dryer, but ensure that performance fabrics like Nike Dri-FIT aren’t exposed to high heat.
+Heat can exacerbate odours, damage the fabric, cause shrinkage or shape alterations, create more static and weaken the power of elastic.
+You can go ahead and put cotton clothing in the dryer, but ensure that performance fabrics like Nike Dri-FIT aren't exposed to high heat.

 FAQ: Washing Dirty Sportswear